Welcome, residents and visitors!

 Charlie Moore traveled through Madison County as a Freedom Seeker during Underground Railroad days and was sheltered at the Matthew McGee farm in Douglas Township before heading farther north.
 Charlie returned about 1870 to work in Winterset for 50 years until his death in 1920.
 He is buried in the Winterset Cemetery in what was or became an unmarked grave.
 Local researchers, with the assistance of the Winterset Cemetery staff, once again located his grave in July, 2015.

-Starting in June, the month of Charlie’s death, the Madison County Historic Preservation Commission is inviting you to donate toward funding a gravestone for Charlie.
-Donations will be accepted for 50 days – one for each year Charlie was associated with Winterset – ending on August 1, 2016.
+Starting on June 28, the date of Charlie’s death, the Madison County Historic Preservation Commission is inviting you to donate toward funding a gravestone for Charlie.
+Donations will be accepted for 50 days – one for each year Charlie was associated with Winterset – ending in mid-August, 2016.
 To contribute to his gravestone plus learn about Charlie’s journey to freedom and his life in Winterset, visit A Gravestone for Charlie Moore.